 Therapy performed to maintain a current level of functioning without documentation of improvement is considered maintenance therapy and is not covered.
 Maintenance programs that prevent regression of a condition or function are not covered.
-This benefit also does not cover recreational or educational therapy, educational testing or training, non-medical self-help or training, services related to treatment, testing or training for learning disabilities, testing or treatment for mental retardation for members age 18 or older, or hippotherapy.
+This benefit does not cover recreational or educational therapy, educational testing or training, non-medical self-help or training.